 The D2K Lab’s first research initiative will focus on giving fire departments the opportunity to see how other agencies across the country are addressing specific issues and how they’ve solved them.
 The intent of the initial study is to provide fire agencies a methodology to identify which fire agencies are the most like them so that they can determine if another agency’s approach would also work in their communities.
 With agencies having access to country-wide data and being armed with the tools and resources to put it into context, they’ll be better poised to fight not only fires, but other major issues like the opioid epidemic, homelessness, and medical emergencies.

 Improving the Fire Service Community

-The FDL was created when the WFCA and Intterra set out to help fire departments answer the question, “How are other departments addressing issues similar to those in my community?”.
-Now, with the collaboration of Rice University’s students and professors, all three organizations are poised to uncover new ways of using data to advance the fire service community.
+The FDL was created when the WFCA and Intterra set out to help fire departments answer the question, “How are other departments addressing issues similar to ones I face in my community?”
+Now, with the collaboration of Rice University’s students and professors, all three organizations are working to uncover new ways of using data to advance the fire service community.

 The fire industry has always been made up of departments that are willing to share information, connect and learn from each other.
-This new initiative will help fire agencies learn how to use data to improve to better serve their communities and, in turn, become safer and more efficient.
+This new initiative will help fire agencies learn how to use data to improve, better serve their communities and, in turn, become safer and more efficient.